Welcome to 2025! A reminder we are dog friendly and welcome all four legged-friends. Not eight-legged though...

 Prentisstown isn't like other towns.
 Everyone can hear everyone else's thoughts in a constant, overwhelming Noise.
 There is no privacy.
 There are no secrets.
 Then Todd Hewitt unexpectedly stumbles on a spot of complete silence.
 Which is impossible.
 And now he's going to have to run...
 This new edition marks the 10th anniversary of the award-winning modern classic, soon to be a major motion picture starring Tom Holland and Daisy Ridley.

 A greatly exciting trilogy starts off with this book here, Ness perfectly creates tension and builds an amazing dystopian world for you to get lost in.
-Once you've finished this one it'll be time to quickly devour the second in the series, The Ask and The Answer.
+Once you've finished this one it'll be time to quickly devour the second in the series, The Ask and the Answer.